-- Set all the paths and change names of binaries
+- Set all the paths and add tags in names of binaries

 (stupid.
-You would have to remember all names until you use some uniform naming method still you will keep guessing). - Create many users and set different user paths
+You would have to remember all names or you will have to use some naming convention; still you will keep guessing). - Create users and set different versions in each user’s paths

 (Foolish.
 Then changing version will be like logging as different user). - Use a Customized Command Prompt